Hufnagels/rfcauth0/README.md

 ~~~
 brew install heroku/brew/heroku
 ~~~
 go to folder and login to heroku.
-After that create a new app
+## After that create a new app and do setup
 ~~~
 heroku create
 ~~~